 Summer's here, and the time is right for … going to class.

 At the University of Virginia, about 4,500 students are taking advantage of the summer sessions to fulfill major requirements and take interesting electives.
-Among this year's notable courses is an examination of amnesia in film, a look at deafness in literature, the study of film noir, the sociology of eating, and exploring kinfolks, families and relating in the African diaspora.
+Among this year's notable courses is an examination of amnesia in film, a look at deafness in literature, the sociology of eating, and exploring kinfolks, families and relating in the African diaspora.
 Look for profiles of Summer Session courses here each Wednesday for the next few weeks.